alkampfergit/personal-blog/codewrecks/content/post/azdo/pipeline/powershell-build.md

 ---
-title: "Continuos integration in PowerShell way"
+title: "Continuous integration: PowerShell way"
-description: "While Azure DevOps Pipeline or GitHub actions or whatever CI engine you choose can do most of the job of building a pipeline for you, sometime going straight PowerShell can be the solution you need"
+description: "While Azure DevOps Pipeline or GitHub actions or whatever CI engine you choose can do most of the job with pre-made tasks, sometime going straight PowerShell can be the solution you need"
 date: 2020-08-06T15:12:42+02:00
 draft: true
 categories: ["AzureDevops"]